Joe Carollo (American football): Professional wrestling career

-During the 1965 off Carollo made his professional wrestling debut in San Diego.
-He would team with fellow footballer Don Chuy during most of his wrestling career.
-Carollo also worked in Texas, Hawaii, and the Mid-Atlantic with Chuy.
-In May 1966, Carollo went to Japan working for Japan Pro Wrestling Alliance.
+Unlike in America, where they were good guys (faces), in Japan Carollo and Chuy were villains (heels).
+After one match in Japan, they had to swing chairs to escape a hostile crowd, and would often have to flee arenas directly to waiting cabs to make their escape, without using the dressing room.
 He teamed with Killer Karl Kox.
 On May 23, 1966, Carollo and Kox defeated Giant Baba and Michiaki Yoshimura to win the All Asia Tag Team Championship.
 Five days later they dropped the titles to Yoshimura and Hiro Matsuda.
 He returned to the States and reunited with Chuy in the Mid-Atlantic where he retired in 1967.